-- Lower limit

-- 10 (low alarm limit of the Stream n);
+- Upper limit

-- lolo (low-low alarm limit of the Stream n);

-- lsc (low scale of the Stream n);
+hi (high alarm limit of the Stream n); hihi (high-high alarm limit of the Stream n;

-- no lower limit will disable the stream);

-- hi (high alarm limit of the Stream n); - hihi (high-high alarm limit of the Stream n; - hsc (high scale of the Stream n); - - (no upper limit will disable the stream);
+hsc (high scale of the Stream n); - (no upper limit will disable the stream);

 The values of the upper and lower limits are set in the Limits menu of the Stream n being the stream disabling the current stream.
 The type of flow rate (volume at line or at base conditions, mass or energy flow rate) is selected also in the Limits menu of the Stream n.
 See 9.2.2.1.5.